As an oat milling company founded in 1877, the Quaker Oats Company quickly grew into a breakfast food powerhouse.

 The unprecedented advertisements catapulted this formerly humble mill into the limelight as the Quaker brand rapidly rose to become a household name.

-Thus, Crowell’s forward-thinking vision set the Quaker company on a path toward national market dominance in breakfast cereals for decades to come.
+Crowell’s set up the Quaker company on a path cereal dominance in the years to come.

 Over the next hundred-plus years, variations of this iconic logo would continue to appear on Quaker products, most notably updated illustrations of the Quaker man's head and shoulders.